Ground Sage Uses: Adding Flavor and Health Benefits

 Historical Uses

-In addition to its medicinal uses, sage has also been used for culinary purposes.
-It has a slightly bitter, earthy flavor that pairs well with poultry, pork, and sausage.
+During the Middle Ages, people relied on sage as a remedy for sore throats and even the plague.
+Beyond medicine, cooks used sage for culinary purposes.
+The herb delivers a slightly bitter, earthy flavor that pairs well with poultry, pork, and sausage.

 Culinary Techniques and Tips – Ground Sage Uses